xat/castnow/README.md

 ### options

-* `--tomp4` Transcode a video file to mp4 while playback.
+* `--tomp4` Transcode a video file to mp4 during playback.
 This option requires ffmpeg to be installed on your computer.
 The play / pause controls are currently not supported in transcode mode.

-* `--device "my chromecast"` If you have more than one Chromecast in your network, use the `--device` option to specify the device on which you want to start casting.
+* `--device "my chromecast"` If you have more than one Chromecast on your network, use the `--device` option to specify the device on which you want to start casting.
 Otherwise, castnow will just use the first device it finds in the network.